Deployment Overview of NATS on Server¶

 Prerequisites and Basic Requirements¶

-The deployment of the NATS server requires the following environment specifications:
+The deployment of NATS on the server requires the following environment specifications:

 -